Do you want to learn how to become an organized person?

-All you need is the drive, determination, and persistence to make your organized dreams a reality.
+You just need the drive, determination, and persistence to make your organized dreams a reality.

-Even organized people refine their organization techniques from time to time.
+Organized people refine their organization techniques and approaches from time to time.

-There’s always something that can be improved upon, reworked, or streamlined.
+Organization skills can always be improved upon, reworked, or streamlined.

-In this thoughtful post, I offer six simple tips to show how you can be organized.
+In this thoughtful post, you’ll find six simple tips on how to be a more organized person.

 Organize like items with like.

 Here’s a simple example for you.
-Let’s say you’d like to organize your clothes closet.
-You’ve already removed items from the closet, so it is empty and ready to receive items.
+Let’s say you want to organize your clothes closet.
+You remove all your clothes from the closet so it is empty and ready to receive items.

-Now, your first step would be to assemble the clothing from your closet in one area in your bedroom.
+Now, your first step is to assemble the clothing from your closet in one area of your bedroom.
 This could be on top of a freshly made bed, counter, or dresser top.

-Once you’ve finished assembling all of your clothing, you’d take things one step further and would match similar items with similar items.
-You’d gather t-shirts with t-shirts, slacks with slacks, jackets with jackets, and so on.
+After you assemble your clothing, you match similar items with similar items.
+You gather t-shirts with t-shirts, slacks with slacks, jackets with jackets, and so on.

 Choose an organization method…and stick to it.

-Believe it or not, there are countless ways to organize items.
+There are countless ways to organize items.
 You can organize items by shape, size, color, or function, just to name a few!
-(If you’re looking to expand your horizons when it comes to organizing like items with like, be sure to check out my post, 40 Thoughtful Ways You Can Organize Items by clicking here).
+(If you want to expand your organization horizons, check out my post, 40 Thoughtful Ways You Can Organize Items by clicking here).

-Wondering why this is the case?
+Why is this the case?
 Things can become quite confusing if you’re constantly switching back and forth between different organizing methods.
 Retrieving items will become more difficult to locate and storing items will become a hassle, too.

 For clarity’s sake, let’s go back to the closet example we gave earlier.
 Let’s say you’ve decided to organize your clothes by clothing type, t-shirts with t-shirts, slacks with slacks, and so on.